 For many PhD students, the COVID-19 pandemic has created significant barriers to completion of their degree programs.
 Restricted travel, lack of access to libraries and archives, new caregiving responsibilities, and interrupted human subject research have been just a few COVID-related impacts and delays experienced by students.

-In addition to other forms of assistance and support that schools and departments have made available to graduate students, the Provost’s office at Johns Hopkins University is sponsoring two COVID-relief fellowship awards.
+In addition to other forms of assistance and support that schools and departments have made available to graduate students, the Provost’s office at Johns Hopkins University has sponsored two types of COVID-relief fellowship awards.
 Eligibility for both of these award mechanisms is limited to PhD students in “time-limited funding packages.”
 That is, some PhD programs at JHU provide a funding package to PhD students for a set number of years.
 Other programs provide funding for the entire duration of the PhD degree.
-The two award mechanisms below are open only to students in programs that provide funding for a set, or limited, number of years.
+These COVID relief awards are open only to students in programs that provide funding for a set, or limited, number of years.
 Students in programs that guarantee funding for the duration of the PhD are not eligible to apply.

 1) TRAVEL AND RESEARCH AWARD

-Travel and research awards are available for PhD students in time-limited funding packages who experienced COVID-related delays in planned dissertation-related travel, fieldwork, or human research conduct.
-These funds are designated for short-term travel and/or research needs.
+Travel and research awards were awarded to PhD students in time-limited funding packages who experienced COVID-related delays in planned dissertation-related travel, fieldwork, or human research conduct.
+There were two rounds of awards for this mechanism, distributed in May 2021 and April 2022, to 141 students totaling in approximately $750,000.
+The funding period for this award has closed.

 2) DISSERTATION COMPLETION AWARD

 The dissertation completion award is for students whose time-limited funding packages have expired but who need additional time to complete their dissertation because of COVID-related interruptions.
-Most awards will include tuition, health insurance, and stipend for one semester or two JHSPH terms ($12,500 stipend will be allocated for one semester or two JHSPH terms, $6,250 stipend for one JHSPH term).
+Most awards will include tuition, health insurance, and stipend for one semester or two JHSPH terms ($12,500 stipend will be allocated for one semester or two JHSPH terms, $6,250 stipend for one JHSPH term, $6,250 for summer).
 Some awards will include only some of these components (e.g., tuition only, or stipend only), depending on students’ own situations.

-There are three rounds of applications for awards equivalent to one semester:
+There are four rounds of applications for awards equivalent to one semester:

 - May 2021 for Fall 2021 (Funding window for this award period has closed)